-Should I buy a Vauxhall car?
+Should I buy a Vauxhall?

 Article 24 of 26

 If there's one thing that defines Vauxhall, it's the word 'mainstream' – few other brands are so relentless in their pursuit of making products appealing to the broadest possible range of consumers.
 For Vauxhall, that means ticking all the boxes that appeal to family car buyers.

 As well as conventional models that define their classes – such as the Corsa small car, Astra medium-sized car and larger Insignia – Vauxhall offers a range of more 'niche' models designed to compete in the modern market.

 How much do Vauxhall cars cost?

-As one of the two biggest-selling car brands in the UK, it's Vauxhall's job to set benchmark prices.
+As one of the biggest-selling car brands in the UK, it's Vauxhall's job to set benchmark prices.
 These are almost always very near to its closest rival, Ford, right in the mid-range of the market.

 The law of supply and demand means that the popularity of most Vauxhall models puts them at a disadvantage when it comes to holding their value.
 You need to factor this loss of value into overall lifetime running costs.

 Choosing the best Vauxhall car

 Vauxhalls tend to appeal to families and people looking for a practical, everyday car.
-The range starts with the Adam city car, which is designed to appeal to younger buyers.
+The range starts with the Vauxhall Adam city car, which is designed to appeal to younger buyers.

 The Viva is a small hatchback in the budget class, while the Vauxhall Corsa costs more but has extra equipment and a more sophisticated specification.